Dust off that slow cooker. Here are 47 glossy, warming crockpot soups that’ll help you stave off the winter chill a while longer.

-That’s a universal truth if there ever was one, like: fuzzy socks far outrank every other category of sock and that you should always add more garlic than you think you need.
+That’s a universal truth if there ever was one, like fuzzy socks far outrank every other category of a sock, and you should always add more garlic than you think you need.

 But (and dare we say it?) there is such a thing as too much of the same sort of soup.

 French onion and chicken noodle, we’re looking at you, though this is a problem that’s doubtless been compounded by the ubiquity of canned soup.